pasc2018kerc2019/Test-CDA-Shooters/README.md

 ## How to Use it

-- once you've got the folder and files in your computer open index.php file and let's begin
+- once you've got the folder and files in your computer open with a right click index.php with your php server: Open file in Browser (vscode for instance) and let's begin

 ## How to run the dunning program

-- Just write down integer number in the form field called "numéro du couplet", a number between 0 and 99 and the chorus will appear, if not an error message will appear.
+- Just write down integer number in the form field called "numéro du couplet", an integer number between 0 and 99 and the chorus will appear, if not an error message will appear.

 ## the author of the test
-FOLGOAS Pascal: candidate for the cda education background
+Folgoas Pascal: candidate for the cda education background